 As of version 7.2, Redis Enterprise exposes the license quotas and the shards consumption metrics in the Cluster Manager UI or via the Prometheus integration.

-The ‘cluster_shards_limit’ metric displays the total shard limit by the license by shard type (ram / flash).
-Examples:
+The cluster_shards_limit metric displays the total shard limit by shard type.

 • cluster_shards_limit{cluster=“mycluster.local”,shard_type=“ram”} 100.0